My Digital Photography of

 At first, I thought this was a yellow jacket, but on closer inspection, I realized it was only a flower fly with similar markings.
 It was photographed on stone crop flowers on September 14, 2009.

-Dragonfly and small flying insect at the Henry Ford Estate
+Small flying insect at the Henry Ford Estate

 Drain Flies, Psychoda alternata (also known as moth flies or sewer flies)